High Performance Personal Writing and Drawing Machine -- Extended Edition

 $600, with free shipping to US addresses

-Introducing the AxiDraw V3 XLX: A special edition AxiDraw with extended "X" Travel The AxiDraw is a simple, modern, precise, and versatile pen plotter, capable of writing or drawing on almost any flat surface.
+Introducing the AxiDraw V3 XLX: A special purpose AxiDraw with extended "X" Travel The AxiDraw is a simple, modern, precise, and versatile pen plotter, capable of writing or drawing on almost any flat surface.
 It can write with your favorite fountain pens, permanent markers, and other writing implements to handle an endless variety of applications.
 Its unique design features a writing head that extends beyond the machine, making it possible to draw on objects bigger than the machine itself.
-The AxiDraw V3 XLX is a special extended edition of the AxiDraw V3.
+The AxiDraw V3 XLX is an extended edition of the AxiDraw V3.
 While identical in all other aspects, it has twice the travel distance in the X direction, for a total travel area of 23.42 × 8.58 inches, or 595 × 218 mm — enough to fit two full end-to-end pages of US Letter or A4 size paper.
-Note that this is a "long and skinny" plot area: If you are looking for two pages side by side, or using 11 × 17 inch Tabloid/Ledger or A3 size paper, please consider the AxiDraw V3/A3 instead.
+Note that this is a "long and skinny" plot area: If you are looking for two pages side by side, or using 11 × 17 inch Tabloid/Ledger or A3 size paper, please consider the AxiDraw V3/A3 or AxiDraw SE/A3 instead.

 AxiDraw is an extremely versatile machine, designed to serve a wide variety of everyday and specialized drawing and writing needs.
 You can use it for almost any task that might normally be carried out with a handheld pen.
 It allows you to use your computer to produce writing that appears to be handmade, complete with the unmistakable appearance of using a real pen (as opposed to an inkjet or laser printer) to address an envelope or sign one's name.
 And it does so with precision approaching that of a skilled artist, and — just as importantly — using an arm that never gets tired.Additional specifications: